knelasevero/home-server-infra/md/homeprivatecloud.md

 # How to build your home private Cloud

-In this course I am goin to teach you how to build a simple home private Cloud with OpenNebula, KVM, Terraform, Nginx, Linux, and a VPN.
+In this guide I am goin to teach you how to build a simple home private Cloud with OpenNebula, KVM, Terraform, Nginx, Linux, and a VPN.
 We are going to also automate the creation of an HA k3s Kubernetes cluster in your private cloud.
 Even though this is more like a tutorial, I will be explaining some of the concepts that we may encounter along the way.

 <br>